 What will you be doing to get your garden ready for wildlife this Autumn?
 Please share your tips and suggestions in the comments below.

-And if you're looking for presents for nature lovers, our Garden Gifts Collection has plenty to pick from including the eco friendly Wildlife Gift Boxes below, locally sourced from the Cotswolds.
+And if you're looking for presents for nature lovers, our Nature Shop has plenty to pick from including the eco friendly Wildlife Gift Boxes below, locally sourced from the Cotswolds.
 A perfect way to inspire adults and kids alike to help look after our British garden wildlife!